vertesy/MarkdownReports/Usage_Example_Script/Usage_Example_Script.R.log.md

      - *GitHub takes relative path from the wiki folder, MOU takes it from the .md files location*

-Take a look at the [code](https://github.com/vertesy/MarkDownLogs/blob/master/MarkDownLogger_functions.R) (MarkDownLogger_functions.R) for further explanation.
+Take a look at the [code](https://github.com/vertesy/MarkdownReports/blob/master/MarkDownLogger_functions.R) (MarkDownLogger_functions.R) for further explanation.
 It is very short :-).

-#### You probably can already decide if MarkDownLogs can help you or not.
+#### You probably can already decide if MarkdownReports can help you or not.
 Thanks for reading!